feathr-ai/feathr/docs/concepts/materializing-features.md

 ---
 layout: default
-title: Feature Generation and Materialization
+title: Feature Materialization (also known as feature generation)
 parent: Feathr Concepts
 ---

-# Feature Generation and Materialization
+# Feature Materialization (also known as feature generation)

 Feature materialization (also known as feature generation) is the process to create features for a certain entity from raw source data into a certain persisted storage in either offline store (for further reuse), or online store (for online inference).